ebrarhosgul/Unit-Conversion/README.md

 I developed a Unit Conversion App.
 This application returns the value you enter by converting meter-feet, liters-gallons, kilograms-pounds.
 You can easily find out which unit you need and how much in which unit.

+I used Figma file to planning and I designed it according to the desired dimensions.
+You can test this project by following [this link](https://ebrar-unit-conversion-app.netlify.app/).

 ## :camera: Screenshot